programmfabrik/fylr-gitbook/for-system-administrators/configuration/fylr.example.yml.md

           processes: 2
         c:
           processes: 4
-      services:
-        # this service allows to execute arbitrary binaries
-        exec:
-          waitgroup: a
-          commands:
-            exec:
+      # env can be set for all programs started by the execserver
+      # this is overwritten by the env set for the specific command and by the
+      # os environment
       env:
+        - FYLR_METADATA_BLURHASH=1g
         # overwrite to use a different binary, defaults to "chromium" for the PDF plugin
         - SERVER_PDF_CHROME=chromium

+      # common command defintion for all services.
+Also used to set FYLR_CMD_<PROG> environment
+      # for helper programs which are started by "fylr SUBCOMMAND".
+Like "exiftool" or "magick"
+      commands:
+        exiftool:
+          prog: exiftool
+        magick:
+          prog: magick

+      services:
         node:
           waitgroup: b
           commands: